 Because you’ve worked hard to build your credit, or your kids want to learn how to build good credit and not see it tarnished, you should be vigilant in ensuring your reports don’t contain inaccurate information.

 What is the Best Way to Start Credit Building?

 Making a child an authorized user will grant them access to your account and potentially have your credit history start to become their history.
-Providing authorized usership to lend your good payment history to your children might make good financial sense.
-It won’t have the same impact as having their own card but it’s certainly a good place to start.
+Providing authorized usership to lend your good payment history to your children might make good financial sense, however it won’t have the same impact as having their own card but it’s certainly a good place to start.
 (You can even initiate adding them to your account without handing them a physical card, meaning they’re only authorized on paper!)

-- Get an unsecured credit card with low credit score requirements (e.g., the Petal credit cards, which have a low spending credit limit and no annual fees)
+- Getting an unsecured credit card with low credit score requirements (e.g., the Petal credit cards, which have a low spending credit limit and no annual fees)

 - Paying off student loans

-- Products like Experian Boost, which take into account payment history on housing and utilities in your score
+- Using products like Experian Boost, which take into account payment history on housing and utilities in your score

 Should My Child Become an Authorized User on My Credit Card?

 Like almost any child, they likely have no credit history to speak of, as they’re only a minor who hasn’t held a credit card or any other form of loan in their own name.
 That said, teenagers can still begin to build credit through participating on the credit card account of a family member, allowing them to develop good credit habits and learn how to manage their money or enrolling in a secured credit card.